 Each bundle SHALL be a concatenated sequence of at least two blocks, represented as a CBOR indefinite-length array.
 The first block in the sequence (the first item of the array) MUST be a primary bundle block in CBOR representation as described below; the bundle MUST have exactly one primary bundle block.
 The primary block MUST be followed by one or more canonical bundle blocks (additional array items) in CBOR representation as described in 4.2.3 below.
 The last such block MUST be a payload block; the bundle MUST have exactly one payload block.
-The last item of the array, immediately following the payload block, SHALL be a CBOR "break" stop code.
+The payload block SHALL be followed by a CBOR "break" stop code, terminating the array.